Are you ready to discover your college program?

 Counselors help families strengthen their relationships, guide young adults researching career options, and assist people in recovery from substance use disorders.
 A counseling career appeals to people with strong listening and communication skills who want to work in a meaningful occupation.

-This article introduces common counseling career paths, including opportunities for school counselors, mental health counselors, and career counselors.
+This article introduces common counseling career paths, including opportunities for school counselors, addiction counseling, mental health counselors, and career counselors.
 This page also offers counselor salary data and counselor job outlook information to help prospective counselors enter the field.

 What kinds of jobs can you get with a counseling degree?